The Land of Lincoln - home to presidents, historic trails and communities, history museums and picturesque canal towns.

 Start your journey by exploring an ever-changing lineup of fascinating exhibitions at Chicago History Museum.
-Then take a Chicago Neighborhood Tour from the Chicago Cultural Center.
-These tours celebrate the history and traditions of Chicago, and include highlights like the Obama family home in the historic Kenwood neighborhood.
+Then take a Chicago Neighborhood Tour from the Chicago Cultural Centre.
+These tours celebrate the history and traditions of Chicago, and include highlights like the Obama family home in the historic Kenwood neighbourhood.

 The Illinois & Michigan (I & M) Canal connects Lake Michigan to the Mississippi.
 When the I & M Canal was built, it linked New York to New Orleans, and established Chicago as a major hub of trade and commerce.
 The Canal is now a 100-mile-long national heritage corridor, where you can walk, cycle, fish, kayak, ride on a replica 1840 canal boat and discover the towns along the way.

 Joliet, Lockport and Lemont offer a fascinating insight into the history of the canal, from Joliet’s industrial heritage to picturesque Lemont with its downtown boutiques.
 The three towns are within a few miles of each other, and all have local history museums.
 Explore their downtown areas on foot or walk a section of the canal trail.